Are you looking for a high-paying remote side hustle? Have you considered being a virtual bookkeeper?

 Finally, it’s worth learning the accounting packages and their functionality inside out.
 This will save you time and mean you can make more money!
 You can also save the day when your client messes it all up, making them love you even more?

 7. Would you mind telling us how much money you make per month as a Bookkeeper?

 Now I have a degree and teaching experience I charge a lot more than I did when I was starting out and I currently earn well over $60 an hour.

 When I was starting out I was earning between $35-45 an hour, this is for every hour worked.

-It doesn’t include travel time, admin related time, networking, education or for downtime between client meetings.
+It doesn’t include travel time, admin-related time, networking, education, or downtime between client meetings.
 Be sure to cost this in when setting your own rates!

 It also included my retirement contributions, I need to put tax aside from this and I need to provide an amount for days off (although there aren’t many when you’re self-employed!).

 You don’t get paid when you’re sick or on leave so you need to put some of your income aside.